bkammerling/ubuild-jekyll/wunder_collections/_drafts/locale-interview.md

 The [global location analytics](https://www.fortunebusinessinsights.com/location-analytics-market-102041) market is projected to reach USD 25.48 billion by 2027, exhibiting a CAGR of 13.0% during the forecast period.
 This is in line with the fact that we have seen an increased adoption of location based technologies in the recent years.

-However, I believe that as we approach the future, we will see its applications across various industries like FMCG, retail, hospitality, healthcare and so on.
+However, we believe that as we approach the future, we will see its applications across various industries like FMCG, retail, hospitality, healthcare and so on.
 This is because every commercial asset that moves in the real world needs to be analyzed.
 Not to mention with smart cities, drone deliveries, and self driving cars gaining momentum, location analytics will play an important role in enabling these revolutionary technologies.

 Location analytics will continue to grow and evolve as companies start using and collecting location data proactively and incorporate it into all their business strategies.
 As for Locale, we are slowly expanding into the e-commerce and logistics industries as well.

 ## By joining the Wunder Marketplace, Locale joins a select group of companies offering B2B services for shared mobility.
 Why did you choose to become a Wunder Mobility partner?

-I want to start off by saying that the partners at Wunder Mobility have been an absolute delight to work with.
+We want to start off by saying that the partners at Wunder Mobility have been an absolute delight to work with.
 As a company dedicated solely to innovating for the sustainable mobility space, Locale can add great value to the customers by equipping them with the best location analytics framework to scale their operations.
 Our conversations with Wunder Mobility and their appreciation of the product make us believe it will be an impressive addition to all companies.

 It is also an excellent platform not only to expand our reach but also contribute to the global shared mobility revolution.
 Moreover, the ease of integration will enable mobility players all over the world to access hyperlocal insights with great ease and accelerate their growth.